AmirShkolnik/Cups-of-Joy/README.md

 | **Likes**             | Like articles   | View likes on articles | Like/Unlike - Update amount                    | Unlike articles  |
 | **Favourites**         | Add a favourite            | View favourites articles      |       Add/Remove - change color              | Remove own favourites       |
 | **Articles**     | Add an article                         | View articles        | Edit own articles                    | Delete own articles                     |

-## Responsiveness

-Responsiveness on all screensizes was obtained using minimal code and no mediaqueries using Bootstrap 5 grid system.
-Since this project is to showcase coding abilities using Django and less emphasis is layed on frontend styling, I took advantage of being able to further practise my Bootstrap skills and achieve for maximum responsiveness with minimum amount of code.

-## Security

-The "Cups of Joy" coffee project takes keeping your information safe very seriously.
-The developers have put in place strong protections to guard against bad people trying to access or misuse your data.

-Only authorized users with the proper permissions can view or make changes to sensitive information within the application.
-The code that runs the app is also written in a secure way to prevent any vulnerabilities or weaknesses that could be exploited by hackers.

-The team behind "Cups of Joy" understands how important it is to protect the privacy and personal details of all users.
-That's why they have made data security one of their top priorities throughout the development process.

-- **CRUD functunalities:** Django has special tools that make sure only the right people can view, add, change or delete information on a website.
-These tools work together to keep everything safe and secure.

-First, there are "class-based views" that handle the basic actions like viewing, editing, and deleting information.
-These views make it easy to write code for common tasks.

-Next, Django has an "authentication system" that checks if a user is logged in or not.
-If they are not logged in, it won't let them do certain things like edit or delete information.

-This authentication system has special mixins called "LoginRequiredMixin" and "UserPassesTestMixin".
-These mixins work with the class-based views to make sure that only logged-in users can perform certain actions.

-If a user tries to do something they are not allowed to do, like edit someone else's information, the mixins will stop them.
-Instead of letting them do the wrong thing, the mixins will redirect the user to the login page.

-This way, Django's tools work together to keep the website secure and prevent people from doing things they shouldn't be doing.
-It's like having a security guard that only lets the right people through the door.

-- **Authentication and Authorization:** The "Cups of Joy" coffee project makes it very simple for new users to create accounts and existing users to log in.
-This is possible thanks to a special tool called "Django Allauth."
-With "Django Allauth," signing up and logging in happens smoothly and without any problems.
-Users don't have to worry about complicated steps or confusing instructions.
-They can easily become part of the "Cups of Joy" community and start exploring all the fun features right away!

-- **Data Validation and Sanitization:** Checking the information people type into forms is very important.
-It helps make sure the data is correct and safe.
-This way, no one can put in bad or harmful information by mistake or on purpose.
-Validating forms protects the project and keeps everything working properly.

-- **Error Handling:** When something goes wrong with the website, special pages are shown.
-These pages help explain the problem in a friendly way.
-They use simple words and pictures to make it easy for everyone to understand what happened.
-This way, if there is an issue, users won't feel lost or confused.
-The special pages will guide them and let them know what's going on in a clear and helpful manner.

-- **Environment Security:** Keeping important information safe is very important in this project.
-This includes things like database addresses, secret codes, and cloud storage links.

-During the building phase, these details are kept in a special file called .env.py.
-This file is not shared with others to protect the information.
-When the project is ready to be used by people, the important information is stored in a different way called configurable variables.
-This makes it harder for anyone to see or misuse the information.
-It also turns off a setting called debug mode, which makes the project even more secure.By taking these steps, the project makes sure that sensitive data is well-protected and cannot be easily accessed by anyone who should not have access to it.

-- **CSRF Protection:** Keeping Bad People Out: The coffee website has a special way to stop bad people from doing bad things.
-It uses a secret code called a "CSRF token."
-This code is like a password that gets sent with every form you fill out on the website.
-This secret code helps keep the website safe from people trying to do bad things.

 ## Future Features